tr3atm3/netflix/README.md

 # Overview

-- Initialized our app using create-react-app
+- Initialized our app using create-react-app.
+- Tailwind css to style out web App.
+- React Router to navigate through the app.

 # features